Got White Tongue? Learn the Causes and Prevention from a Trusted Dental Clinic

 What Causes White Tongue?

-• Smoking and Tobacco Use: Smoking or using tobacco products can stain the tongue and contribute to the development of white patches.
-The chemicals in tobacco can also dry out the mouth and disrupt its natural balance, promoting white tongue.
+Smoking and Tobacco Use: Using tobacco products not only stains your teeth but can also contribute to white tongue.
+The chemicals in tobacco dry out your mouth and disrupt its natural balance.

-• Manage Underlying Medical Conditions: If you have a medical condition like diabetes or a weakened immune system, work closely with your healthcare provider to manage it effectively.
-By maintaining optimal health, you can minimize the risk of developing oral conditions such as white tongue.
+Address Medical Conditions: If you have diabetes or a weakened immune system, work with your healthcare provider to manage it.
+Proper health management reduces the risk of oral issues.

 ✅ +10 years caring for our community’s oral health needs